LouisWinder/WaveNet/README.md

 # WaveNet

 This repository implements the WaveNet generation model for raw audio, introduced by van den Oord et al. in their [original paper](https://arxiv.org/abs/1609.03499).
 Its primary use here is to generate classical piano music.
+For a detailed explanation of the underlying architecture as well as generation experiments, check out the [paper](PAPER_LINK).

 ## Training the model